ErikJohnsonCU/Tesa/README.md

 Radius of board cut is: 2.436 cm or 0.96"

-Size of text is 28 for refdes, and 40 for header names
+Size of text is 28 (ratio 10 %) for refdes, and 40 (ratio 16 %) for header names